IVSoftware/textbox-for-floating-point/README.md

 The [accepted answer](https://stackoverflow.com/a/74894995/5438626) is simple and elegant.
-As I understand it, the scheme relies on changes to the focused state of the control.
-One "possible" issue: if the user types some keys then hits the Enter key there's no guarantee that focus _will_ change.
+But as I understand it, the scheme relies on changes to the focused state of the control so there's at least one "possible" issue: if the user types some keys then hits the Enter key there's no guarantee that focus _will_ change.

 So, this post just makes a few tweaks to an already excellent answer by handling [Enter] and adding another nice amenity - a settable/bindable `Value` property that fires `PropertyChanged` events when a new valid value is received (either by keyboard input or programmatically).
 At the same time, it ensures that when the textbox is `ReadOnly` it _always_ displays the formatted value.